-- 3.1 The Inmarsat-C EGC system supports two different services: - .1 SafetyNET for promulgation of MSI; and - .2 FleetNET for transmission of fleet management, general public information and other information to fleets or groups of ships.
-The FleetNET service is not part of the GMDSS. - 3.2 All navigable waters of the world between 76° N and 76° S are covered by satellites in the Inmarsat system.
-Each satellite transmits EGC messages on a designated channel; this channel is optimized to enable the signal to be received by Inmarsat-C or Mini-C terminals with EGC SafetyNET capability.
-Reception of EGC messages is normally not affected by the position of the ship within the satellite ocean region, atmospheric conditions or time of day. - 3.3 SafetyNET messages are addressed to a geographical area (area calls), where as FleetNET messages are addressed to groups of ships (group calls): - .1 Area calls (SafetyNET) can be addressed to a fixed geographical area (NAVAREA/METAREA or coastal warning area) or to a user defined area selected by an MSI provider.
+3.1 The Inmarsat-CInmarsat C EGC system supports two different services:

+- .1 SafetyNET for promulgation of MSI; and - .2 FleetNET for transmission of fleet management, general public information and other information to fleets or groups of ships.
+The FleetNET service is not part of the GMDSS.

+3.2 All navigable waters of the world between 76°N and 76°S are covered by satellites in the Inmarsat system.
+Each satellite transmits EGC messages on a designated channel; this channel is optimized to enable the signal to be received by Inmarsat-CInmarsat C or Mini-Cmini-C terminals with EGC SafetyNET capability.
+Reception of EGC messages is normally not affected by the position of the ship within the satellite ocean region, atmospheric conditions or time of day.

+3.3 SafetyNET messages are addressed to a geographical area (area calls), whereas FleetNET messages are addressed to groups of ships (group calls):

+- .1 Area calls (SafetyNET) can be addressed to a fixed geographical area (NAVAREA/METAREA or coastal warning area) or to a user defined area selected by an MSI provider.
 Area calls will be received automatically by any SafetyNET receiver within the area.
-To receive SafetyNET coastal warnings, the EGC receiver must be set up with appropriate B_1 and B_2 codes where the B_1 Code is the designator of the defined area and the B_2 Code is the subject indicator (See section 13.4). - .2 Group calls (FleetNET) will be received automatically by any ship whose EGC receiver acknowledges the unique group identity associated with a particular message.
+To receive SafetyNET coastal warnings, the EGC receiver must be set up with appropriate B1 and B2 codes - where the B1 code is the designator of the defined area and the B2 code is the subject indicator (see section 13.4). - .2 Group calls (FleetNET) will be received automatically by any ship whose EGC receiver acknowledges the unique group identity associated with a particular message.

-4 - PLANNING OF NEW SAFETYNET SERVICES
+4 Planning of new SafetyNET services

-- 4.1 Authorities wishing to become officially registered information providers of MSI to ships at sea via SafetyNET, should contact the IMO via the International SafetyNET Coordinating Panel at an early stage for advice.
-The plans of any prospective registered information providers should be co-ordinated with the IMO, IHO and WMO and with other national authorities, before authorization to broadcast via SafetyNET may be granted by the International SafetyNET Panel, in accordance with the procedures set out in Annex 2. - 4.2 Once authorized and registered, information providers should contact the LES operator(s) or service provider(s) they desire to use for promulgation of information to their areas of responsibility, in order to determine specific details for addressing messages, accessing the LES, charges and payment for services and any other matters with respect to providing MSI to mariners. - 4.3 The International SafetyNET Coordinating Panel, in co-operation with IHO and WMO, undertakes the co-ordination of times for scheduled transmissions. - 4.4 Mariners should be informed of the establishment of a SafetyNET service by the inclusion of full details in Notices to Mariners and other national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS, as amended.
-In addition, full details of the service should be sent to the International SafetyNET Co-ordinating Panel at the address given in Annex 1.
+4.1 Authorities wishing to become officially registered information providers of MSI to ships at sea via SafetyNET, should contact the IMO via the International SafetyNET Co-ordinatingCoordinating Panel at an early stage for advice.
+The plans of any prospective registered information providers should be co-ordinated coordinated with the IMO, IHO and WMO and with other national authorities, before authorization to broadcast via SafetyNET may be granted by the International SafetyNET CoordinatingCoordinating Panel, in accordance with the procedures set out in Aannex 2.

+4.2 Once authorized and registered, information providers should contact the LES operator(s) or service provider(s) they desire to use for promulgation of information to their areas of responsibility, in order to determine specific details for addressing messages, accessing the LES, charges and payment for services and any other matters with respect to providing MSI to mariners.

+4.3 The International SafetyNET Co-ordinating Panel, in co-operationcooperation with IHO and WMO, undertakes the co-ordination-coordination of times for scheduled transmissions.

+4.4 Mariners should be informed of the establishment of a SafetyNET service by the inclusion of full details in Notices to Mariners and other national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS, as amended.
+In addition, full details of the service should be sent to the International SafetyNET GeordinatingCoordinating Panel at the address given in Aannex 1.

-- 4.5 Questions concerning promulgation of MSI through the EGC SafetyNET service can be addressed to the International SafetyNET Co-ordinating Panel at the address given in Annex 1. - 4.6 Questions concerning the operation of the Inmarsat system should be addressed to Maritime Safety Services, Inmarsat Global Ltd, 99 City Road, London EC1Y 1AX, United Kingdom.
-E-mail address: maritime_safety@inmarsat.com
+4.5 Questions concerning promulgation of MSI through the EGC SafetyNET service can be addressed to the International SafetyNET Coordinating Coordinating Panel at the address given in Aannex 1.

+$4.6\quad \mbox{Questions concerning the operation of the Inmarsat system should be addressed to}$

+Maritime Safety Services,

+Inmarsat Global Ltd,

+99 City Road,

+London EC1Y 1AX,

+United Kingdom.

+E-mail address: maritime=safety@inmarsat.com.